AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 ## Updates in January 2026

++++**Maintenance Update week of January 18-24, 2026**

+### Maintenance Update week of January 18-24, 2026

+#### Requests

+**Issues with drafts in the new requesting experience**

+The following issues have been reported regarding drafts in the new requesting experience:

+* Requests created as a draft and then submitted show only the first letter of the subject in the Requests list.
+* Discarded drafts are not removed from the requests list,

+#### Schedules

+**Cannot see exceptions from previous years**

+When a user is viewing the exception calendar and attempts to view previous years, they cannot view the previous years.

++++

++++**Maintenance Update week of January 11-17, 2026**

+### Maintenance Update week of January 11-17, 2026

+This update includes only minor or less prominent bug fixes.
+Workfront Support will notify you when an issue you submitted is fixed.

++++

 +++**Workfront Fusion Maintenance Updates week of January 4-10, 2026**

 ### Maintenance Updates week of January 4-10, 2026